-\paragraph{Equilibrium Complexity} Given all games always have at least one equilibrium solution \citep{Nash1951NONCOOPERATIVEG}, the complexity of computing an equilibrium is most aptly discussed under the pretense of a total search problem (i.e. PPAD), rather than as a decision problems (i.e. P/NP).
-Although, computing an equilibrium which satisfies additional properties is an NP-hard decision problem \citep{Gilboa1989Complexity, Conitzer2008Complexity, Nisan2007AlgGT, Albrecht2024Book}.
+\paragraph{Equilibrium Complexity} Even with the existences of an equilibrium solution \cite{Nash1951NONCOOPERATIVEG}, the complexity of computing this equilibrium must be discussed.
+This discussion is most aptly had under the pretense of a total search problem (i.e. PPAD) rather than as a decision problem (i.e. P/NP).
+Although, computing an equilibrium can be classified an NP-hard decision problem \cite{Gilboa1989Complexity, Conitzer2008Complexity, Nisan2007AlgGT, Albrecht2024Book}.

-\begin{definition}(PPAD) Polynomial parity argument for directed graphs (PPAD) consists problems that can be reduced to the following (End-Of-The-Line) problem:
+\begin{definition}(PPAD) Polynomial parity argument for directed graphs (PPAD) consists of problems that can be reduced to the following (End-Of-The-Line) problem:

-\textbf{Given a directed graph with vertices have at most one predecessor and/or one successor, and a source vertex $s$, where $s$ has no predecessor, find a vertex $t$ with no predecessor or no successor, such that $s\neq t$.
+\textit{Given a directed graph with vertices have at most one predecessor and/or one successor, and a source vertex $s$, where $s$ has no predecessor, find a vertex $t$ with no predecessor or no successor, such that $s\neq t$.
 Let there be a polynomial-time function that returns the predecessor and successor of all vertices in this graph.}

-where PPAD-completeness is shown by reducing the End-Of-The-Line problem to it.
-To support the hardness of PPAD problems, \citep{Daskalakis2009Complexity} proposes the following question: How can one hope to devise an efficient algorithm that telescopes exponentially long paths in every implicitly given graph? \end{definition}
+where PPAD-completeness is shown by reducing the End-Of-The-Line problem.
+To support the hardness of PPAD problems, \cite{Daskalakis2009Complexity} proposes the following question: How can one hope to devise an efficient algorithm that telescopes exponentially long paths in every implicitly given graph? \end{definition}

-Computing the Nash equilibrium is proven to be a PPAD-complete \citep{Daskalakis2009Complexity, chen2007settling}, further affirming its intractability.
+Computing the Nash equilibrium is proven to be a PPAD-complete \cite{Daskalakis2009Complexity, chen2007settling}, further affirming its difficulty and potential intractability.